Vanlife is Entirely What You Make of it.

 - DOOR PANELS: Fiberglass Batts, Rigid Foam Board Insulation, or Reflectix

-- FLOOR: Reflectix, ½” Extruded Polystyrene Foam Board, or None
+- FLOOR: ½” minimum Extruded Polystyrene Foam Board

 - FRAME AND FILL-IN: Great Stuff Gaps and Cracks Spray Foam Insulation

-Rigid foam board is the primary insulation we recommend using in a van conversion.
+Rigid foam board is an excellent choice for insulating a van conversion.
 It’s the biggest bang for your buck by far, and it gives you high R-value without sacrificing too much internal space.
-It’s also non-toxic and fairly easy to work with.

 We recommend using ¾” to 1” thick foam board insulation on the walls of your van, and 1” to 2” thick foam board on your ceiling.
 You can also use foam board to insulate your door panels.
-If you choose to insulate your floor, a thin sheet of extruded polystyrene foam board is a good choice.
+For floor insulation, extruded polystyrene foam board is a good choice.

 Polyiso is a bit more expensive than other foam board, but it has the highest R-value per inch at R-6.
 And it’s typically foil-faced on one side, so if you install it with an airgap (or just don’t put walls up over it) you’ll also get the benefit of a radiant heat barrier.